-Question from Keegan: I recently updated my laptop from Windows 10 to Windows 11.
+Question from Keegan: I recently updated my PC from Windows 10 to Windows 11.

 With Windows 10 I had the power mode set to “Best Performance”, but I can’t figure out how to change it in Windows 11.

 I could be imagining things, but it seems like Microsoft made a lot of changes to the Windows interface.

 How do I set my computer’s power setting to “Best Performance” now that Windows 11 is on it?

 Rick’s answer: You’re not imagining things, Keegan.
 Microsoft really did make a bunch of changes with the design of Windows 11.